jmielkeway/ccos4rbpi_volume0/chapter03/linear-mapping.md

 }
 ```

-Once the allocator setup is complete, the `paging_init` function can make use of the allocator, setting up the mappings for each region:
+Once the allocator setup is complete, the `paging_init` function can make use of the allocator, setting up the mappings for each region with a call to `linear_map_region`:

 ```C
 static unsigned long linear_map_prot_flags(unsigned long memtype, unsigned long flags)